RememberOfLife/mirabel/README.md

   * engine uci opts
   * engine best moves and other infor like nps etc..
   * player names and other multiplayer info that comes in from the networkthread
+  * generic "extension" struct for more data, e.g. every field gets a rating
+    * and a generic one for things that everything must support, i.e. best move and rating for every player
+    * then the engine can check back with the frontend what extensions it supports, and writes into them the data it has, if any
 * what to do when engine is loaded but no game?
   * engine should not crash, just return garbage
 * localization